 Follow photographer, Jeff Rojas, as he begins with the first studio shoot - a single light setup.
 Learn to use diffused lighting to create soft, clean skin tone and smooth dramatic portraiture, regardless of your gear.
 Watch as Jeff meters light, iterating through captures, and works with you step by step to understand how he is achieving his portrait results.
 Consider lighting distance, angle, modification, backdrop, camera body, and lens to build a foundation for stand out male portraiture.

 Lighting-Using Flats (3:51)

 In this setup, remove the diffusion from your key light and use a different modifier as a backdrop for your subject - the v-flat.
 With the umbrella diffusion removed, focus on creating higher contrast imagery.
-Watch as photographer, Jeff Rojas, meters lighting and creates the ideal settings for capturing a different aesthetic for male portraiture, with minimal changes to his set.
+Watch as photographer, Jeff Rojas, meters lighting and creates the ideal settings for capturing a different aesthetic for photographing men, with minimal changes to his set.
 Examine how the v-flat creates separation through controlled rim lighting around the subject.

 Lighting-Rim Light (6:00)

 For this setup, remove the v-flat and replace it with a softbox backdrop behind your subject.
 Focus on creating a controlled rim light around your subject’s face.
 Examine the effects of backlighting your subject with specific attention on retaining skin and hair texture.
 Build up through the setup of lighting men to see the specific impact each light has upon your portrait.

 Lighting-Commerical Lighting (5:18)